leo9uo/ai-agent/README.md

 The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+## Using the Application

+When you first open the application, you'll be prompted to enter your API keys for Mistral, Finnhub, and SEC.
+These keys are stored securely in your browser's memory and are not saved or transmitted elsewhere.
+Once you've entered your API keys, you can start using the investment analysis tools.